nikhilbadyal/docker-py-revanced/README.md

         ![step_2]

       - **`ENVS`** secret might look like this
         (You should copy your **`ENVS`** content somewhere before saving because secret var can not be edited or copied after.
-You’ll have to delete and recreate if you want change your **`ENVS`** settings.)
+You’ll have to click update to recreate from blank if you want change your **`ENVS`** settings.)

         ```ini
         PATCH_APPS=youtube,twitter
-        EXCLUDE_PATCH_YOUTUBE=custom-branding,hide-cast-button,hide-autoplay-button,premium-heading,disable-fullscreen-panels,old-quality-layout,tablet-mini-player,always-autorepeat,enable-debugging,hide-infocard-suggestions
+        EXCLUDE_PATCH_YOUTUBE=hide-cast-button,hide-autoplay-button,premium-heading,disable-fullscreen-panels,old-quality-layout,tablet-mini-player,always-autorepeat,enable-debugging,hide-infocard-suggestions
         EXCLUDE_PATCH_YOUTUBE_MUSIC=yt-music-is-shit
         YOUTUBE_VERSION=17.32.39
         YOUTUBE_MUSIC_VERSION=latest